The Adult Attachment Interview – online training18 days

 It is essential that trainees attend all 18 days of the course.

 There will be homework practice transcripts to code following the 3 teaching weeks.
 An option tutorial focused on the practice transcript is offered.
 A reliability test will follow on for those who reach a satisfactory level of competence in the final set of practice transcripts.

 The Family Relations Institute issues participants with a reliability certificate stating the percent agreement with the standard.
 This reliability can be reported.
 Evidence of reliability should be requested if the participant will code data for others.

-Competence in interviewing is also assessed and therefore course participants are required to submit 3 Adult Attachment Interviews for feedback (two normative, 1 clinical), during the course.
+Competence in interviewing is also assessed and therefore course participants are required to submit 3 Adult Attachment Interviews for feedback (two non-risk, 1 clinical), during the course.
 Feedback will be given after each interview and a certificate issued if interviewing skills are judged to be satisfactory.

 Assessing Adult Attachment: A Dynamic-Maturational Approach to Discourse Analysis.
 Crittenden, P.M. & Landini, A. (2011).
 New York: Norton.

 The course will be delivered online via Zoom video conference.

 Training days will begin at 1pm and end between 6-7pm (UK time).
 You will be required to read and classify a transcript before each training day starts.
 Consequently, participants should be entirely free of other obligations during the training.